 Our price includes all transport, accommodation, entry fees and permits, one Gorilla trek and one Chimpanzee trek, game drives and walks, group equipment, professional guides and most meals.
 We do suggest that you budget extra for own expense meals, drinks, curios, tips, visa’s, taxes and optional excursions.

-– this is to be paid to the Drifters guide on the morning of departure (Preferably Big Denomination Notes eg US100 or US50)
+– this is to be paid to the Drifters guide on the morning of departure (Preferably Big Denomination Notes eg US100 or US50).
+Please note as of 1 July 2020 the Gorilla permit rate will increase to US$ 725 per permit.

 Please note -Dollar bills must be printed from year 2009 onwards (Big Heads).

-The USD 600.00 local payment guarantees their Gorilla trek, this is required from each participant at the start of the tour.
+The US$ 618.00 local payment guarantees the Gorilla trek, this is required from each participant at the start of the tour.

 A reasonable amount of personal spending money must be brought on our tours.
 This is to cover own expense meals, snacks, sundry goods purchased – such as batteries, suntan cream etc. all bottled water, alcohol and soft beverages, curios, optional extra excursions, airport tax, transfers and tips